spiral/docs/docs/en/security/encrypter.md

 > **Note**
 > Please note that the spiral/framework >= 2.6 already includes this component.

-You must register bootloader `Spiral\Bootloader\Security\EncrypterBootloader` to activate the component.
+You must register the bootloader `Spiral\Bootloader\Security\EncrypterBootloader` to activate the component.

 ## Application Key

-The encryption component based on [defuse/php-encryption](https://github.com/defuse/php-encryption); it requires an encryption key provided by your application.
+The encryption component is based on [defuse/php-encryption](https://github.com/defuse/php-encryption); it requires an encryption key provided by your application.

 By default, `EncrypterBootloader` will load Base64 encoded key from the environment variable `ENCRYPTER_KEY`.